funasoul/debug-memory/README.md

 check in my C code.

 ## Introduction
-Thanks for the document by [Oracle](https://docs.oracle.com/javase/jp/8/docs/technotes/guides/troubleshoot/memleaks005.html#CIHDEEHJ), I started to write this code from the above URL.
+Thanks to the document by [Oracle](https://docs.oracle.com/javase/jp/8/docs/technotes/guides/troubleshoot/memleaks005.html#CIHDEEHJ), I started to write this code from the above URL.
 Starting my implementation from the code by Oracle, I've added `debug_calloc()`, `debug_realloc()` and several functions to print out leaked memory.